-The reason that burdock is used for so many remedies and is popular in traditional herbal medicine may be due to its beneficial tannins which are phenolic (aka antioxidant) compounds found in plants.
-Medicine can be made from the leaves, fruits and seeds which are not consumed in the diet as the roots or stems are due to bitter properties.
+The reason that burdock is used for so many remedies and is popular in traditional herbal medicine may be due to its beneficial tannins, which are phenolic (aka antioxidant) compounds found in plants.
+Medicine can be made from the leaves, fruits and seeds, which are not consumed in the diet due to bitter properties.

 Burdock and Cancer